puzzle/ansible-training/hugo/content/labs/01.0/_index.en.md

 ```
 {{% notice tip %}}
 Instead of copying the ssh-id to the controller itself you could set "ansible_connection=local" in the inventory file for host "controller".
 Then ansible would not use ssh to connect to the controller, but use the "local" transport mechanism.
 {{% /notice %}}

-{{% notice note %}}
-  You’re default working directory is at `/home/ansible/techlab`.
-You
-  can switch your workspace under "File/Open Workspace" and using the
-  drop down menu.
-{{% /notice %}}

 - Check if ansible is ready using the `ping` module to ping all hosts in your inventory